fstab50/stslib/docs/markdown/credential-format-overview.md

 1. **stsAval** Enhanced `vault` Format (DEFAULT).
 2. Native `boto` Format, Amazon STS temporary credential format returned by boto python SDK

-Either credential format can be selected by passing the `format` class attribute parameter
+Either credential format can be selected by setting the `format` class attribute parameter
 when instantiating the `StsCore` class.

-Alternatively, you may change default stsAval format in the config file `~/stsaval/config.yml`.
+Alternatively, you may change the default stsAval format in the config file `~/stsaval/config.yml`

 * * *